theeluwin/pytorch-quadratum/README.md

 ---

-"Quadratum" means "square" in Latin.
+The term "quadratum" means "square" in Latin.
 I wanted to make any noisy user-input images into fine-nice-good-well-godlike-heaven-deep-learning-applicable-preprocessed-square-images.